MichaelDBA/pgbouncer_pkg/README.md

 A wrapper around the pgbouncer show commands

 # History
 **pgbouncer_pkg** is an sql extension based on an extension from David Fetter, **pgbouncer_wrapper**, which was also based on an article ("Retrieving PgBouncer Statistics via dblink") by Peter Eisentraut.
-It just simplifies the setup by just plopping 2 files in a cluster's extension directory.
+The latest version handles PGBouncer version 1.24, although you could download older versions instead.

 # Overview
-**pgbouncer_pkg** just contains the query show commands, not the commands that actually do stuff, like RELOAD, etc.  You just plop these two files in the PostgreSQL extension directory for a particular PG cluster that has pgbouncer in front of it.
-Then create the extension.
+**pgbouncer_pkg** converts the PGBouncer SHOW commands into PG views on the PG server.
+It only contains query views, not anything that would actually update PGBouncer, like RELOAD, etc.  For instance, "select * from pgbouncer.pools;".
+The neat thing about this functionality is that you can now join these PGBouncer views with the pg_stat_activity table to actually see what SQL statement a PGBouncer connection transaction is running.

 # Assumptions
 * It is based on pgbouncer version, 1.16, 1.18, 1.21, or 1.24